LoopKit/loopdocs/docs/loop-3/displays-v3.md

 #### Event History and Details

 The event history lists pump events such as Temp Basal and Bolus, Suspend and Resume along with other events provided by the pump manager.
-In general, when the pump returns to Scheduled basal, there is no indication in the list because that action is implied when the preceding Temp Basal event completed (the end of temp basal restores the pump to scheduled basal delivery unless a new temp basal rate event is started.)
+In general, when the pump returns to Scheduled Basal, there is no indication in the list because that action is implied when the preceding Temp Basal event completed (the end of temp basal restores the pump to scheduled basal delivery unless a new temp basal rate event is started.)

 Additional details are available for every pump event.
 These are displayed by tapping on the event.

 #### Manual Bolus Example

-The graphic below shows pump event details for a manual bolus of 1 U. The indication this was a manual event initiated by the user is the `automatic` value is false.
+The graphic below shows pump event details for a manual bolus of 1 U. The `automatic: false` indicates this was a manual event initiated by the user.

 * The left side shows a bolus-in-progress
     * The variable `isMutable` remains true while the bolus is in progress